ahmedmusawir/moose-next-framework-v1-shadcn/README.md

 # moose-next-framework-v1-shadcn

-The v2.0 of the New Moose Next Framework w/ Tailwind, Shadcn, Zustand &amp; Supabase
+The v1.0 of the New Moose Next Framework w/ Tailwind, Shadcn, Zustand &amp; Supabase

+## Covered in v1

 - Dashboard
 - Posts Admin page